jfrog/jfrog-cli/README.md

 JFrog CLI plugins support enhancing the functionality of JFrog CLI to meet the specific user and organization needs.
 The source code of a plugin is maintained as an open source Go project on GitHub.
 All public plugins are registered in JFrog CLI's Plugins Registry, which is hosted in the [jfrog-cli-plugins-reg](https://github.com/jfrog/jfrog-cli-plugins-reg) GitHub repository.
-We encourage you, as developers, to create plugins and share them publically with the rest of the community.
+We encourage you, as developers, to create plugins and share them publicly with the rest of the community.
 Read more about this in the [JFrog CLI Plugin Developer Guide](guides/jfrog-cli-plugins-developer-guide.md).

 # Release Notes